All occupations

 With an automation risk score of 44%, Systems Administrators faces a moderate level of AI-driven change.
 Some tasks can be automated, but many require human judgment, creativity, or interpersonal skills that AI cannot yet replicate.
 The role is more likely to evolve alongside AI than be replaced.

 The tasks with the highest automation potential for Systems Administrators are: Install and configure software updates and patches (80%), Manage user accounts and access permissions (75%), Monitor system performance and troubleshoot issues (68%).
-These rates reflect how much of each task current AI systems can handle, based on research data from Anthropic and academic sources.
+These rates are our own estimates of how much of each task current AI systems can handle.
+They are not measurements and are not taken from any external dataset.

-The BLS projects +3% employment change for Systems Administrators from 2024 to 2034.
-Combined with an overall AI exposure of 55%, this occupation is experiencing both traditional labor market shifts and AI-driven transformation.
+We estimate a +3% employment change for Systems Administrators between 2024 and 2034.
+This is our own estimate, not a figure published by the U.S. Bureau of Labor Statistics.
+Combined with an estimated overall AI exposure of 55%, this occupation faces both traditional labor market shifts and AI-driven transformation.
 Workers should monitor both employment trends and AI capability growth.

 Since AI primarily augments capabilities in this role, professionals in Systems Administrators should embrace AI as a productivity multiplier.
 Focus on learning to use AI tools effectively, developing higher-order analytical and creative skills, and positioning yourself as someone who can leverage AI to deliver greater value.